pbcone/poc-serverless-graphql/README.md

 requires serverless cli

-yarn start will make a local version of the lambda available on port 3000 sls deploy will deploy to aws, creagting a lambda and a dynamoDB table
+yarn start will make a local version of the lambda available on port 3000 and will watch your directory for changes.

+sls deploy will deploy to aws, creagting a lambda and a dynamoDB table

 routes:

 * /health -> status 200
-* /graphiql -> standard graphql interface
+* / -> standard graphql interface

 based on https://serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/